 Criteria Used for Evaluation

 Cushioning also determines the amount of impact you can expect to handle while wearing the sock and waht kind of terrarin you can comfortably navigate.
 If you’re looking for heavy impact absorption that you’d want for trekking seriously rugged trails for long miles while carrying a heavy load, go for thick cushioning.
-If you just want a minimal layer of protection between you and your sure, such as you might want for a light run or for an ordinary day of office work, opt for a lighter cushioning.
+If you just want a minimal layer of protection between–like you would for a light run or for everyday wear–you may want to go for lighter cushioning.